World class golf at Woodlands Glencoe

-Woodlands Golf Course, formally The Dragon’s Tooth Golf Course, is an award-winning 9-hole golf course near Glencoe in The Scottish Highlands.
+Woodlands Golf Course, formerly The Dragon’s Tooth Golf Course, is an award-winning 9-hole golf course near Glencoe in The Scottish Highlands.

 Named by Golf.com as one of the top 50, 9-hole courses in the world, it’s a must visit for keen golfers and those new to the sport.
 Set against a beautiful lochside backdrop, it truly is one of the most dramatic settings in the country.